labd/terraform-provider-commercetools/README.md

 # Status

 This is the Terraform provider for commercetools.
 It allows you to configure your commercetools project with infrastructure-as-code principles.
+The project is still in early development and it doesn't support the complete commercetools API yet, but it 'production' ready.

 # Using the provider